 The Prophet Mohamed tries to unify Christianity and Judaism under the banner of Islam.
 But the idea that Jesus is God or even Yahweh’s son does not sit well with those who adhere to the Masoretic Text, the Septuagint, the Dead Sea Scrolls, the Torah or even the newly introduced Koran at that time.
 Prophet Mohamed explains Jesus as a high-ranking prophet, NOT the son of God or God himself but Judaism does not recognize Christ even as a prophet and it does not acknowledge Allah as the same person as Yahweh.
 All the same, there remain three separate religions.

 From all the physical evidence we have, we can conclude that early Christianity, Judaism, and Islam all originated from the Middle East where there is no Caucasian ancestry.
 Therefore, Yahweh, Allah or Jehovah cannot be a white person.
 But all three religions had a similar monotheistic undertone, dress code and the same set of sins, morals, and virtues.
 Where they differ is who Jesus is and how the inevitable part of the story is supposed to play out.
 Another significant difference is when Christianity degrades the Gods of other religions as horrible and terrifying demons.

 In Islam, those other Gods have been recognized as Djins an entirely different species of spiritual beings (some evil and some good).
 We also find that the Syriac Bible (the original) and the King James Bible are poles apart from each other.
-So when I accede to the three religions, I find that although Christianity has a more thrilling theory over all, the doctrine has shifted from one premise to another while, but Judaism and Islamic doctrines have remained the same over time and they make a more practical sense.*
+So when I accede to the three religions, I find that although Christianity has a more thrilling theory overall, the doctrine has shifted from one premise to another while, but Judaism and Islamic faiths have remained the same over time, and they make a more practical sense.*